GamlinUK/ClansLite/README.md

 The max clan size (by default is 8), can be managed in the `plugins/ClansLite/config.yml` file.

 The max clan allies (by default is 4), can be managed in the `plugins/ClansLite/config.yml` file.

+The max clan enemies (by default is 2), can be managed in the `plugins/ClansLite/config.yml` file.

 ## Chat prefix
 ClansLite exposes a variable of `{CLAN}` to use in Essentials Chat or similar.